DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 \text{Specificity } (c = .30) = \frac{738}{758} \approx .974
 $$

-Compared to the default, a lower threshold of $c = .70$ increases sensitivity but decreases specificity.
+Compared to the default, a lower threshold of $c = .30$ increases sensitivity but decreases specificity.

+We adjust a model's sensitivity and specificity by changing the classification threshold.
 Although we strive to maximize both sensitivity and specificity, we can see from the confusion matrices created with varying classification thresholds that there is a tradeoff.
 Increasing sensitivity leads to a decrease in specificity and vice versa.
-We adjust a model's sensitivity and specificity by changing the classification threshold.

 ### ROC Curves

-Each classification threshold value $c$ is associated with a different (sensitivity, specificity) pair.
-We can calculate all sensitivity and specificity values for the thresholds between 0 and 1 and plot them.
+We can calculate sensitivity and specificity values for all classification thresholds between 0 and 1 and plot them.
+Each threshold value $c$ is associated with a (sensitivity, specificity) pair.
 A **ROC (Receiver Operating Characteristic) curve** is a slight modification of this idea; instead of plotting (sensitivity, specificity) it plots (sensitivity, 1 - specificity) pairs, where 1 - specificity is defined as the false positive rate.

+$$ \text{False Positive Rate: } 1 - \frac{TN}{TN + FP} = \frac{TN + FP - TN}{TN + FP} = \frac{FP}{TN + FP} $$

 A point on the ROC curve represents the sensitivity and false positive rate associated with a specific threshold value.

 The ROC curve for `words_list_model` is calculated below using scikit-learn's [ROC curve function](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html):